 Each year large numbers of whale, dolphins and porpoises migrate to the waters around the Newfoundland coast – about 15 species are normally present, seasonally or year round.
 St. Mary’s Bay is well-known for whale watching, and is easy to reach on a self-drive tour from the capital, St John’s.

-Surrounded by the majestic snow-covered mountains of the Coast Range, rising 3,000 metres, the abundant krill and herring of this body of glacial fed waters make it one of the premier places to observe feeding humpback whales who migrate here from Hawaii to feed on its super nutrient rich waters.
+Surrounded by the majestic snow-covered mountains of the Coast Range, the abundant krill and herring of this body of glacial fed waters make Frederick Sound one of the premier places to observe feeding humpback whales who migrate here from Hawaii to feed on its super nutrient rich waters.

 This small town of ies on the west coast of Vancouver Island, at the southern edge of Clayoquot Sound.
 It is a popular destination for anyone wanting to enjoy whale watching, particularly in March when the migration of thousands of grey whales is celebrated at the Pacific Rim Whale Festival.